back to top

 Enabling virtualization on Windows 10 allows you to adjust the functions and attributes of your PC.
 The Basic Input Output System (BIOS) helps perform hardware initialization.

-• Open your Windows Settings and go to Update & Security.
+• Open Windows Settings and go to Update & Security.

 • From the left sidebar, click on Recovery, and within Advance Startup, click on Restart Now.